All About Legacy Systems [+9 Examples with Lessons Learned]

 Types of legacy systems

-Legacy systems can wreak havoc on an organization.
+Legacy systems can wreck an organization.
 Outdated systems can be either customer-facing or for internal business use only.

 While there are many different reasons why a system might earn the "legacy" label and need to be modernized, the reasons typically boil down to the following: